viralpick/paper-q2k-artifact/README.md

 - `--max-pairs`: Maximum number of pairs to evaluate (default: all)
 - `--concurrency`: Max concurrent API calls (default: `10`)
 - `--mode`: Evaluation mode - `both`, `no_knowledge`, or `with_knowledge` (default: `both`)
+- `--output`: Path to save detailed results as JSONL (default: None, prints to console only)

 **What it does**: Evaluates product matching accuracy by comparing predictions against ground truth labels.
 Measures accuracy, precision, recall, F1 score, and shows the improvement from knowledge augmentation.